-- (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's subsistence shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to their Employer for each occasion the accommodation is used.
-Where the Employer or their client is providing a free trip back to the city on the same day as the last shift of the week, this provision shall not be applicable. - (v) Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the employee reports for work on the work day immediately preceding and following the Statutory Holiday. - (b) Applicable beyond a 475 kilometer radius of the Cities of Edmonton and Calgary (excluding National Parks and Northwest Territories)
+(iv) On a project/jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's camp accommodation, if available, or subsistence (reimbursed up to the cost of the room, with receipt) shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to their Employer for each occasion the accommodation is used.
+Where the Employer or their client is providing a free trip back to the city on the same day as the last shift of the week, this provision shall not be applicable.

+- (v) Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the employee reports for work on the work day immediately preceding and following the Statutory Holiday. - (b) Applicable beyond a 475 kilometer radius of the Cities of Edmonton and Calgary (excluding National Parks and Northwest Territories)

-When an employee is directed or dispatched to work on an out-of-town job which will last at least five (5) days, the employer will provide, on a seven (7) days per week basis:
+When an employee is directed or dispatched to work on an out-of-town job which will last at least five (5) days, the employer will provide, for each day worked: